mikabohinen/nvim-nix/README.md

 approach might be useful to others.

-The basic idea is this: most modern Neovim configs try to turn your editor into an IDE by adding dozens of plugins and abstractions.
-I went the opposite direction.
-Every decision follows explicit principles.
+The basic idea is this: most modern Neovim configs try to turn your editor into an all-purpose IDE by adding dozens of plugins and abstractions.
+There is no grander plan behind it than the fact that it needs to appeal to as many people as possible.
+In this config I do the opposite.
+Everything needs to justify its existence against the philosophy I have outlined below.

-If you like the philosophy here, you should fork this repository and adapt it to your own needs.
+If you like this approach, you should fork this repository and adapt it to your own needs.
 Remove the Lisp stuff if you don't write Lisp.
 Add Rust support if that's what you do.
 The point isn't that my exact setup is perfect for you, but that the systematic approach to making these decisions might be helpful.

+## Principled vs. Minimalist

+There is another point I need to clarify.
+Although this might look like a minimal config given how few plugins are present this is a misunderstanding.
+The vimrc alone is more than 500+ lines of code, and add on to that comprehensive Nix infrastructure, language servers/formatters/linters, cross platform modules, and desktop integration, and what you get is far from anything minimal.

+This is a full-featured development environment.
+I just happen to think most plugins are solving problems that don't actually exist.

+Every plugin I use needs to provide capabilities that align closely with the Vim philosophy and also provide capabilities that Vim doesn't already have.
+This is why, for example, I have chosen not to include things like fuzzy finders or auto formatters.
+Vim already has perfectly good solutions for how to handle this, namely using `:find **/*` or `:black %`.
+These things force me to understand my environment whereas automated tooling would make me more productive, but hamper my learning.
+As a mathematician I value deep understanding above all else, even if that comes at the expense of some convenience and productivity.

+The complexity is in the architecture, not the plugin count.
+The Nix infrastructure ensures this works identically everywhere, the vimrc is extensively documented and organized, and the whole thing boots in 36ms despite being feature-complete.

+So no, this isn't minimal.
+It's opinionated about what belongs in an editor and what belongs in your terminal.

 ## Features